 Kensa’s range of commercial heat pumps

-From the our largest single phase model (24kW), to the smallest and quietest ground source heat pump on the market (3kW), to modular Commercial Plant Room systems providing infinite opportunities, Kensa has a ground source heat pump for businesses of all shapes and sizes.
+From the small-but-mighty Shoebox ground source heat pump to the modular Kensa Q series providing infinite opportunities, Kensa has a ground source heat pump for businesses of all shapes and sizes.

 Cascaded systems for high demands